vindar/mtools/README.md

 This repository contain a collection of C++ classes I created for simulations of exotic stochastic processes and for displaying graphics.
 It consists of code that I accumulated over the years which I finally decided to gather inside a library (hence the sometimes incoherent naming convention that switches between camelCase and snake_case).

 Using the library is pretty straightforward.
 Every class/function is located under the `mtools` namespace.
 The `#include "mtools.hpp"` directive includes all other required headers.
-Th library itself is divided in several components:
+The library itself is divided into several components:

   - **randomgen/** : Implementation of some classical random number generators such as the Mersenne Twister, Xorgen... and some classes to generate specific probability distributions such as stable laws, distribution of SRW...